grettke/osx-provision/El-Capitan/provisioning.md

   - Verify installation, can have the wrong dir and the tool just says that there are no issues
   - Run =langtool-check-buffer=
-  - qkc does the scan, qkC suggests corrects, verified on a corresponsence
+  - ~qk c~ does the scan, ~qk C~ suggests corrects, verified on a corresponsence
 - [ ] Correspondence
   - Pick a letter
   - Address and signature and everything looks right